Aberfeldie: Sport

 Community groups have been active in the suburb since the start of the 20th century.
 Aberfeldie Bowls Club was established on 16 March 1910.
 In 1928 the Aberfeldie Progress Association joined with 6 other progress associations to form the Northern Districts Progress Cricket Association.
 In 1944 the Aberfeldie Community Centre was established to promote football, cricket, tennis, lawn bowls, gymnastics, swimming and basketball, as well as other social and cultural events.

 This led to the formation of the Aberfeldie Sports Club (formed in 1974; incorporated in 1987) a family oriented club that began as a community-based sporting organisation in 1948 and today is the home of local grass-roots Australian Rules Football and cricket.
 It first entered a football team in the 1951 season.
 Aberfeldie Football Club is now part of the Essendon District Football League and the Aberfeldie Cricket Club is under the jurisdiction of the Victorian Turf Cricket Association and the North West Cricket Association.

 The club's large junior base helps solidify them as one of the area's strongest local clubs.

 Educational facilities

-Aberfeldie has one government primary school (Aberfeldie PS) and two Catholic primary schools (Our Lady of Nativity PS and Resurrection School), and one Catholic secondary school (Ave Maria College).
+Aberfeldie has one government primary school, Aberfeldie PS; two Catholic primary schools, Our Lady of Nativity PS and Resurrection School; and one Catholic secondary school for girls, Ave Maria College.

 Transport

-The suburb is serviced by the following bus routes operating around the area:
+The suburb is serviced by the following bus routes: